Choumiko/Foreman/README.md

 ---
 0.2.5

  - readded script input.
 Strings starting with "do local foo" or "do local script" are treated as script input.
+ - added remote functions to add blueprints:
+  remote.call("foreman", "addBlueprint", player, blueprintString, name)
+  remote.call("foreman", "addBook", player, book)
+  remote.call("foreman", "refreshGUI", player)
+  player: LuaPlayer, blueprintString: compressed Blueprint, name: optional name for the blueprint
+  book: a lua table (export a book via Foreman to see the expected format)

 0.2.4